lvulliard/VisuMPN/README.md

 ### Cohort exploration

-* Display patient IDs on histogram
 * Take into account NAs, non relevant-points and redundancy
 * Sort legend on matrices and pie charts

 ### Variants exploration

 * Co-expression matrices
-* Legend on heatmap
+* Legend on heatmap and explicit color scheme
 * Display heatmap even for a single row or column

 ### Patient-specific data